JakeHartnell/ClimateFeedback/README.md

 ##### Direct linking
 For people who don't have the extension, direct linking will provide an important way for them to be able to see the annotations of the climate scientists.
 Articles could be featured on the home page of ClimateFeedback.org and clicking on the article could take the reader to that page with the extension loaded.

+##### Embedded annotations
+Part of the purpose of this is to generate conversation, and help journalists due a better job of climate reporting.
+Embedded annotations can help with this by allowing people to reuse the annotations in additional responses to the articles such as blog posts.

 ##### Multi-store
 Eventually, it would be great if we could make it easy for people to subscribe to these annotations in hypothes.is.
+However, this wouldn't be needed if climatefeedback.org was a public group on hypothes.is rather than hosting its own instance.

 ## Frequently Asked Questions
 Answers from http://climatefeedback.org/FAQ.html